Trakia motorway

-The Trakia motorway (Aвтомагистрала „Тракия“, Avtomagistrala "Trakiya") or Thrace motorway, designated A1, is a motorway in Bulgaria.
+The Trakia motorway (Автомагистрала „Тракия“, Avtomagistrala "Trakiya") or Thrace motorway, designated A1, is a motorway in Bulgaria.
 It connects the capital city of Sofia, the city of Plovdiv and the city of Burgas on the Black Sea coast.
 The motorway is named after the historical region of Thrace, the northern (Bulgarian) part of which it spans from west to east.
 The total length of Trakia motorway is 360 km and the final section opened on 15 July 2013 after 40 years of construction.

-Trakia motorway connects with the Sofia ring road at its eаst end, allowing fast access to Hemus motorway (A2) and Struma motorway (A3) via Sofia Northern Bypass motorway (part of Europe motorway, A6).
+Trakia motorway connects with the Sofia ring road at its east end, allowing fast access to Hemus motorway (A2) and Struma motorway (A3) via Sofia Northern Bypass motorway (part of Europe motorway, A6).

 At its east end, nearby Burgas, Trakia motorway will merge with the planned Cherno More motorway (A5) providing fast access from the south to the city of Varna and the beach resorts on the Black Sea.

 Maritsa motorway (A4) branches off at Orizovo Interchange at kilometer 169 to link Trakia motorway with Turkey at the Kapitan Andreevo border crossing.
 The interchange is situated between Plovdiv and Chirpan, roughly 5 km north of Parvomay.